janeyrinn/karmayoga/README.md

     * [Acknowledgements](#Acknowledgements)
 ## Strategic Purpose Overview

-Karma Yoga is a full stack e-commerce web application for a theoretical yoga studio.
-The site as well as being an informative marketing tool, also facilitates the sale of class passes and yoga equipment available at the studio.
-Consumers will be able to purchase class passes to allow them entry to class or purchase equipment they may require for their yoga practice.
-Registered users will be able to save, update and delete their information and view past orders on a profile, as well as save their favourite products/passes for ease of access in the future.
-The site will also facilitate a means of contact to the studio via a contact form.
+Karma Yoga is a full stack e-commerce web application for a theoretical supplies store.
+The site facilitates the sale of yoga equipment and related materials.
+Consumers will be able to purchase items they may require for their yoga practice.
+Registered users will be able to save and update their personal information and view past orders on a profile, as well as save their favourite products for ease of access in the future.
+The site will also facilitate a means of contact of the store via a contact form.
 The administrator will be able to update, edit and delete products from the frontend and monitor orders and users information from the backend.

 Karma Yoga is a fully responsive data driven application using HTML, CSS, JavaScript, Python, Django Frameworks, a Postgres relational database and Stripe Payment technology.
 The user interface is based on the principles of good UX design.
 The application is cloud hosted via AWS and Heroku.